ChaseWest/Blog/May-2014/Document-Fragments.md

 > Reflow is the process by which the geometry of the layout engine's formatting objects are computed.

-When you change an aspect of the DOM, the browser must
+When you change an aspect of the DOM, the browser must reorganize the DOM based on where the change happened and what changed.

 ##Document Fragments